Google Review QR Code Generator

 One Scan.
 One Moment.
 One More Google Review.

-Customer satisfaction is highest in the moment they see the finished work.
+Customer satisfaction is highest at the moment they see the finished work.
 That’s when the ask has the best chance of becoming an actual review.
-Show your QR code right then — not in a follow-up email two days later.
+Show your QR code right then, not in a follow-up email two days later.
+When a client sees their newly repaired appliance or pristine home, their gratitude is at its peak.
+Capitalize on that high-satisfaction window.

-Google’s policy is that you can ask all customers for a review — but not selectively ask only the happy ones.
-QR Pad gives you a frictionless way to ask everyone consistently.
+Google’s policy is that you can ask all customers for a review, but not selectively ask only the happy ones.
+Review gating can penalize your local business profile.
+QR Pad gives you a frictionless, transparent way to ask everyone consistently, ensuring your business stays fully compliant with search guidelines.

-The crews that get the most reviews don’t ask sometimes — they ask every time.
+The crews that get the most reviews don’t ask sometimes; they ask every time.
 Make showing the QR code part of how you close out a job, like collecting payment or scheduling the next visit.
+If it becomes a mandatory checkbox on your field technician’s daily workflow, your review volume will grow exponentially month-over-month.

 How It Works